trucomanx/example-single-program/README.md

 	cd build

 ### Step 2: Configure de project
-Without define the install path, by default the install path is  '/usr/local'
+With this command will be configured that, the code located in the path `..` be installed in the path '/usr/local'

 	cmake ..

+Additionally, if necessary:

-Or configure defining the install path in '/my/installing/path'
+ * You can configure the project specifying the install path in '/my/installing/path'

     	cmake -DCMAKE_INSTALL_PREFIX=/my/installing/path  ..

-If necessary, to add a specific path to the headers and libraries
+ * Also, if necessary, Configure the project adding a specific path to the headers and libraries

     	cmake .. -DADD_INCLUDE_DIRECTORY="/some/directory/include" -DADD_LIB_DIRECTORY="-L/some/directory/lib"

-### Step 3: Compile the library and install
+### Step 3: Compile the program and install

 #### In GNU/Linux
+Compile and install in the direcory specified in the step 2

 	make
 	make install